achen9/ee590/hw2/prob3/README.md

 ###Test notes
 * All code has been tested on a Raspberry Pi 3 Model B running Raspbian.
 * gcc version 4.9.2 was used to compile the code.
-* The Makefile with all warnings enabled.
+* The Makefile compiles with all warnings enabled.
 A warning about the use of "typenam" may display when compiling.
 The code will still work even with that warning.